-- Save on holidays to the Middle East with latest special offers
+- Save on holidays to the UAE with top TUI deals

 Get the latest coronavirus (COVID-19) updates for the United Arab Emirates with current travel advice, statistics and online resources.